-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Leaners, Foster Youth, and Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Modified Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Leaners, Foster Youth, and Low Income LEA-wide All Schools

+Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Modified Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue traveling teachers for all grade levels for science and social studies supplementation.
 Continue traveling teachers for grades K-6 for science and social studies supplementation.

-Continue traveling teachers for all grade levels for science and social studies supplementation.
+Continue traveling teachers for all grades K-6 for science and social studies supplementation.